 Running French Braid

-This popular braid is a combination of a regular French braid that crosses the center of the head and connects a pony with three small braids.
+This popular braid combines a regular French braid that crosses the center of the head and connects a pony with three small braids.
 All four are nested in a whole.
 Start by braiding the hair on the top of your head.
 It only works if you don’t leave your bangs on.
 Knit in half, then pull all the hair into a high ponytail.

 Simple Side French Braid